 - if you have allergies to medicines, foods, or other substances

-- if you have heart disease, heart failure, coronary artery disease, angina (chest pain), high cholesterol levels, swelling (edema), lung disease, or sleep apnea (long pauses in breathing while you sleep)
+- if you have heart problems (eg, heart failure), high cholesterol levels, swelling or fluid build-up (edema), or lung or breathing problems (eg, sleep apnea [long pauses in breathing while you sleep])

-- if you have diabetes, an enlarged prostate, kidney or liver disease, high blood calcium levels, or obesity
+- if you have cancer, diabetes, an enlarged prostate or benign prostatic hypertrophy (BPH), kidney or liver problems, or high blood calcium levels, or if you are overweight

 Some MEDICINES MAY INTERACT with testosterone.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Oral anticoagulants (eg, warfarin) because side effects, including risk of bleeding, may be increased by testosterone
+- Oral anticoagulants (eg, warfarin) because the risk of their side effects may be increased by testosterone

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if testosterone may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.